pryv/dev-site/Admin.md

-## Requests
+## Requests for session management

 ### POST `/login`

-TODO: get an admin session cookie.
+Opens a new admin session, authenticating with the provided credentials.
+TODO: possible support for OAuth/OpenID/BrowserID (for now, only local credentials are supported).

 #### Post parameters (JSON)

-TODO: userName, password
+* `userName` (string)
+* `password` (string)

 #### Response (JSON)

-TODO: session cookie in `set-cookie` header.
+If successful (HTTP code 200), the session cookie to use for the duration of the session is defined in the `set-cookie` HTTP header.

+### POST `/logout`

+Terminates the admin session.

+## Requests for user information

 ### GET `/user-info`